SaajidKI/Zap/README.md

 # Zap

 **Zap** is a C++ command-line utility for file compression and decompression using Huffman coding.
-It reduces the number of bits required to represent data by encoding characters into binary form, then decodes them back into readable ASCII text.
+It can reduce the number of bits required to represent data by encoding characters into binary form, as well as decode them back into readable ASCII text.

 ## Compile & Run